RezaSeddigh/RezaSeddigh/README.md

 <h1 align="center">Hi 👋, I'm Reza</h1>
-<h3 align="center">Full-Stack-dev Developer with over 3 Years of professional experience
+<h3 align="center">Full-Stack Developer with over 3 Years of professional experience
   in web design and development using the latest versions</h3>